HQ20/girino/README.md

 });

 ```

+And then just run tests as you are used to, with `truffle test`

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.